fbef0102/L4D2-Plugins/l4d2_karma_kill/readme.md

         // Whenever or not to make karma announce only happen upon death. l4d2_karma_only_confirmed "0"

-        // How long does Time get slowed for the server l4d2_karma_kill_slowtime_on_server "5.0"
+        // If _kill_slowmode = 0, How long does Time get slowed for the server l4d2_karma_kill_slowtime_on_server "5.0"

-        // How long does Time get slowed for the karma couple (Infected atacker and Survivor victim only) l4d2_karma_kill_slowtime_on_couple "3.0"
+        // If _kill_slowmode = 1, How long does Time get slowed for the karma couple (Infected atacker and Survivor victim only) l4d2_karma_kill_slowtime_on_couple "3.0"

         // How slow Time gets.
 Hardwired to minimum 0.03 or the server crashes